-Research projects that qualify for Expedited review may be reviewed and approved without convening a meeting of the entire IRB.
+Research projects that qualify for expedited review may be reviewed and approved without convening a meeting of the full IRB.

 The term "expedited" can be misleading: reviews of this type are not "quicker" or conducted with less rigor, rather fewer reviewers are required.

 Expedited review may be considered when research activities present no more than minimal risk to human subjects and involve only procedures listed in one or more of the nine categories identified in the regulations, or for minor changes to previously approved research.

 Investigators are reminded that the standard requirements for informed consent (or its waiver, alteration, or exception) also apply to expedited review.

 Full Committee Review

-Projects involving greater than minimal risk require approval by the fully convened IRB.
+Research involving greater than minimal risk requires approval by the fully convened IRB.

 Some examples of full committee review research includes research with children and other vulnerable populations; invasive procedures; any research involving deception; surveys involving sensitive questions, information about sexual practice or illegal behavior; or questions likely to be stressful to the subject.